GoogleChrome/developer.chrome.com/site/en/docs/apps/app_architecture/index.md

 app lifecycle.
 The Chrome App lifecycle should be independent of browser window behavior or a network connection.

-The “event page” manages the Chrome App lifecycle by responding to user gestures and system events.
+The "event page" manages the Chrome App lifecycle by responding to user gestures and system events.
 This page is invisible, only exists in the background, and can be closed automatically by the system runtime.
 It controls how windows open and close and when the app is started or terminated.
-There can only be one “event page” for a Chrome App.
+There can only be one "event page" for a Chrome App.

 {% youtube id="yr1jgREbH8U" %}